MicroEJ/docs/PlatformDeveloperGuide/platformApplications.rst

 ====================

 MicroEJ Applications are developed as standard Java applications on Eclipse JDT, using Foundation Libraries.
-MicroEJ workbench allows you to run / debug / deploy MicroEJ Applications on a MicroEJ Platform.
+MicroEJ Workbench allows you to run / debug / deploy MicroEJ Applications on a MicroEJ Platform.

 ..